 The work tests the notion of drama as a bonding experience, and asks: can theatrical practices facilitate communal togetherness?
 How can an integrated drama suggest and enact an idealised sense of unification?
 How can alternative models of community be constructed (through the practice) and what forms would they take?

-You have chosen a number of artists to use the magic lanterns as part of your exhibition.
+SJ: You have chosen a number of artists to work with magic lanterns and the Beaney collection as part of your exhibition.
 What is it about these artists that made you want to collaborate with them?

 Some of the artists are using original Victorian magic lanterns or slides, such as Dryden Goodwin and Adam Chodzko, and others are using more recent or contemporary projection devices such as the 35mm slide projector (Jordan Baseman, Benedict Drew and Guy Sherwin), 16mm film projectors (Louisa Fairclough) and the overhead projector (Haroon Mirza).
 In Seers’ work an image is reflected from a TV screen, so another kind of projection takes place.
 I am intrigued by the fact that the magic lantern, a simple device which produced (and still produces) such compelling, fascinating results has such a long history and extensive heritage that extends into so many aspects of contemporary life.
 I think the way in which the projected image sets up interesting relationships between the distant and the near is fertile ground to explore.

 Also on display will be vintage magic lanterns, slides and related archival material in order to provide an historical context.

 Particular thanks goes to David Francis and Joss Marsh, Kent Museum of the Moving Image, as well as Nicholas Hiley, University of Kent, for loaning items from their collections, as well as to Jeremy Brooker and Mervyn Heard for their advice, expertise and support.